 Derived from “xeros,” the Greek word for “dry,” xeriscaping is landscaping purposely designed to thrive on little to no water at all.
 When done correctly, xeriscaping is not only beautiful to look at, but it can actually help reduce landscape water usage on your property by 50% to 75%, which can have a huge impact on your water bill.

-While obviously practical in acrid areas where rainfall amounts are minimal, having this unique type of garden has benefits that make it desirable and attractive, no matter which part of the country you live in.
+While obviously practical in acrid areas where rainfall amounts are minimal, the benefits of xeriscaping make it desirable and attractive, no matter which part of the country you live in.

 Easy to maintain and so much more affordable than the typical grassy lawn, xeriscaping could be exactly the right landscape plan for your property.